Vehicle burglaries, hit-and-run accidents plague parking lots

 “Usually our biggest time (for crime) is the fall.
 We have 800 more students on campus and football games bring a lot of people in,” he said.
 One of the biggest problems that time of the year is theft of expensive Yeti coolers, he added.

 To help prevent vehicle burglaries, Tarleton police advise students to lock vehicles and completely close windows.
+If perhaps you don’t have a car key that works or locking your car is difficult, visit a professional locksmith who can sort this out for you.
 Also, don’t leave valuables in plain view, engrave expensive items and record serial numbers of possessions such as computers.